darrenks/nibbles/docs/tutorial_ancillary.md

 You can probably guess the auto values for each operation, but they are also listed in a column in the full $QuickRef.

-## Let Statements
+## Save and Let Statements

-`;` is a let statement and is somewhat special.
+`;` is a save statement and is somewhat special.
 It takes one argument and returns it, but also saves that argument for use by anything after it.
 You reference it in the same way you do for function arguments.
 For example `+ ;2 $` -> `4`.
 Note that the scope of this variable is limited to the same scope as its highest level dependency.
-E.g. if you use a loop variable the let variable can only be used within that loop.
+E.g. if you use a loop variable the saved variable can only be used within that loop.

-You may use a `let` statement anywhere.
+Alternatively you may use a `let` statement anywhere.
 Which is done by `let identifier expr`.
-However it would always be shorter to use `;` where the value is actually first used (even if let was 1 nibble).
+However it would always be less operations to use `;` (because you replace its first use with the actual save statement).
 Because of this `let` statements can only be used in the literate form and are just a crutch to help you reach your ultimate program.

 ### Exercise